Academic status appeals

 It is expected that most situations can be resolved without the need for a formal appeal.

-The process is located in the Assessment Appeals section of the University Assessment Manual.
+The process is located in the Student Appeals section of the Assessment and Student Progression Manual.